AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 ## Concrete Proposal

-- Among unbranched instances, check linearized forms of the instances when doing overlap checking.
+- Among unbranched instances, check linearized forms of the LHS of instances when doing overlap checking.
 Thus, our two problematic instances of `F`, at the top, will conflict.

 - After linearizing a left-hand side, the right-hand side of the instance is ill-defined.
 Thus, the current coincidence check (see [here](new-axioms/coincident-overlap) for more information) is no longer possible and will be removed.
 (Don't yell yet.
 Keep reading.)